1 in 3 Consumers Ignore Vehicle Recall Notices

 In short, the reasons motorist neglect to correct known defects in their vehicle is extremely diverse and varied.
 A single one-size-fits-all approach to improving response rates is unlikely to be effective.
 Rather, a more nuanced approach to the problem is likely necessary.

 NHTSA is Demanding Changes to Communications – What is Effective?

-Due to the extreme number of safety defect problems in the industry last year, National Highway Traffic Safety Administration is advocating for changes in how recall notices are sent out.
-One suggestion by NHTSA has forwarded is a mandatory labeling of all recall notices.
+Due to the extreme number of safety defect problems in the industry last year, the National Highway Traffic Safety Administration is advocating for changes in how recall notices are sent out.
+One suggestion by NHTSA has forwarded is mandatory labeling of all recall notices.
 The proposed design would carry a government seal along with red colorings designed to attract consumer attention.
 Automakers themselves have implemented measures intended to increase the recall response rate.
 One tactic involved incentivizing early responders with gift cards to popular restaurants and retailers.

 However despite the fanfare and praise that programs of this type have received, few seem to be asking important questions like, “Do the programs work?”
 Or, “Are there more effective means of encouraging consumers to get their vehicle defects repaired?”
 The remainder of this blog post will look at one study that has analyzed the efficacy of certain steps and measures in improving vehicle recall response rates.

 While there is not yet a wealth of data regarding the effectiveness of methods of communication, there is a study that examines the issue.
 The study was presented at the January 2012 meeting of SAE International.
 The study largely focused on differences in the response rate to a variety of styles and methods of recall notice mailings.